Lawyer, Partner - Montréal

 Caroline holds the CIPP Certification (Certified Information Privacy Professional / Canada) from the International Association of Privacy Professionals.
 In the course of her practice involving privacy matters, Caroline advises clients on issues regarding the collection, use, disclosure and trans-border transfer of personal information, as well as cyber-security, access to information and electronic communications.
 She frequently speaks at conferences and continuing legal education seminars on a variety of topics related to these areas.

 Caroline has acted in several class actions involving issues of pharmaceutical liability, consumer law and civil liability.
 She has also participated in proceedings involving insurers and professionals, including before disciplinary bodies.

-Before joining Langlois lawyers, Caroline practiced for 10 years at a national law firm.
+Before joining Langlois Lawyers, Caroline practiced for 10 years at an international law firm.

 LL.M., University of Cambridge, 2006

 John Williamson Frederick Peacock Memorial Scholarship, awarded to a McGill student having a good academic record, in order to pursue graduate studies abroad, 2005

 “Great distinction” designation, 2004